MrQR-me/docs/quickstart.md

 ## Create a Form on your Site
 {: .text-purple-000 }

+**You will not have any forms on your site you mus create new forms or duplicate Global Forms to your site.**<br>
 *For ease we will start by duplicating a Global form onto your site, or you can create your own forms using the* <button class="button button1">NEW FORM</button> *button*

-SELECT Forms and Global then either Search, or scroll through the forms.<br>
+SELECT Forms and Global then either Search, or scroll through the Global forms.<br>
 SELECT **...**  and Duplicate... for the form you wish to use.
 ![Index](/assets/images/V3/MrQR_Global_Forms.png "Global Forms")
 *you can select View to see the form prior to duplicating it on your site*